 The Sexual Freedom Party will bring a new awareness to Parliament and society and work towards ridding this country of the stigma and bigotry which prevents some of our citizens from being sexually free.
 We will be doing this in these eight

 Disabled people and older people in care need to be free to enjoy the same pleasures as everybody else enjoys in the privacy of their own homes.
 The Disability Discrimination Act 1995 makes this law, but it is rarely adhered to in practice.

-work and are in charge of what they do.
+like their work and are in charge of what they do.
 Striptease establishments are being unnecessarily closed down around the country, and sex workers demonised.
-In fact, striptease is a delightful, aspirational form of entertainment, and sex workers provide
+In fact, striptease is a delightful, aspirational form of entertainment, and sex

-entry is so restricted that the man can only masturbate on her in order to impregnate her!
-FGM is illegal but only one prosecution has been made* since the law was passed over 25 years ago, and nothing really effective is being done because of
+up so that entry is so restricted that the man can only masturbate on her in order to impregnate her!
+FGM is illegal but only one prosecution has been made* since the law was passed over 25 years ago, and nothing really effective is being done

 but the laws are rarely enforced and do not go far enough.